 I’ve also realized that it’s better to use aquafaba without whisking it, it actually makes it better texture for rolling.

 For the filling, I’ve made a white chocolate frosting, a little twist on a traditional cashew frosting.
 I’ve made it in two versions, one with vegan white chocolate and one with cacao butter.
 They both work well in this recipe and you can use the one that you prefer.
+If you choose to make it with cacao butter add little more maple syrup, I thought that it needed more sweetness.

 I feel that it only needs a little touch of something for the decoration.
 I’ve used few cranberries, holly sprig (please note it’s only for the decoration as it’s not edible) and some blended desiccated coconut to resemble snow.